 Comparative negligence.
 If you're at fault (even partially) for the accident that caused your injuries, chances are that any damage award will reflect that.
 That's because most states adhere to a "comparative negligence" standard that links damages to degree of fault in a personal injury case.

 Contributory negligence.
 In the small handful of states that follow the concept of "contributory negligence" for personal injury lawsuits, you may not be able to recover any compensation at all if you're deemed partially to blame for the accident.

-If an injured plaintiff just sits back and rests on their proverbial laurels when it isn't reasonable to do so (by failing to get necessary medical treatment after an accident, and making their injuries much worse, for example) a damage award might be significantly reduced.
-(For more information on defense strategies that can counter an injury claim, read Nolo's article Defenses in Personal Injury Cases.)
+If an injured plaintiff just sits back and rests on their proverbial laurels when it isn't reasonable to do so (by failing to get necessary medical treatment after an accident, and making their injuries much worse, for example) a damages award might be significantly reduced.
+(Learn more about defenses in personal injury cases.)